nervosnetwork/ckb/rpc/README.md

 #### Fields

-`NodeAddress` is a JSON object with following fields.
+`NodeAddress` is a JSON object with the following fields.

 *   `address`: `string` - P2P address.

-    This is the same address that used in the whitelist in ckb.toml.
+    This is the same address used in the whitelist in ckb.toml.

     Example: "/ip4/192.168.0.2/tcp/8112/p2p/QmTRHCdrRtgUzYLNCin69zEvPvLYdxUZLLfLYyHVY3DZAS"

 *   `score`: [`Uint64`](#type-uint64) - Address score.

-    Higher score means higher probability of success connection.
+    A higher score means a higher probability of a successful connection.

 ### Type `OutPoint`